jim-b/ECCSI-SAKKE/README.md

 Note!
 If you are viewing this page on the github web page, there is a wiki link on the right hand side of the project screen that provides more details.

+Update 14/07/2021:
+Made some changes to handle issues with more recent (and strict) GCC and openssl.
+Has been built on CentOS 8.4 with GCC 8.4.1 and openssl 1.1.1g.

 Overview
 --------
     This code performs the ECCSI/ Sakke dialogs as defined in RFCs 6507-6508.